All Episodes

 That cannot be exported, but it is just as a regular person on the street, that doesn't sit that well with me in any way, shape, or form.

-But I will say the facts that we have indicate that this was a joint decision by nine agencies, not only state but Treasury Defense and others.
+But I will say the facts that we have indicate that this was a joint decision by nine agencies, not only state, but Treasury Defense and others.

-Um it was looked at very closely.
+And it was looked at very closely.

-Of course, this is a law that stops bribery from happening, not only in the United States, but around the world if there is a connection back to here.
+Of course, this is a law that stops bribery from happening, not only in the United States, but around the world, if there is a connection back to here.

-Twenty percent of our uranium in the hands of the Russians is something we should be concerned with.
+I'm glad to hear that uranium in the wrong hands, 20% of our uranium in the hands of Russians is something we should be concerned with.

 Here's the reality about that.

-When when they say nine agencies, they're talking about nine political appointees that were appointed by Obama, that they came together and they said, okay, we approve it, because that's what they wanted.
+Having worked in the government for many, many years, when they say nine agencies, they're talking about nine political appointees that were appointed by Obama, that they came together and they said, okay, we approve it, because that's what they wanted.

 But if you talk to the subject matter experts that work in these agencies, they don't agree with this stuff at all.